 - Health form: The purpose of the health form is two fold.
 The first reason is to make sure we are aware of any health issues that we may need to accommodate.
 The second reason, is to initiate your contact with Calvin’s health services to make sure we prepare you to manage your physical health while off-campus.
 If accepted into the program you will receive additional information related to any immunizations that you will need for the semester.
 All information reported on this form is confidential and seen only by Calvin Health Services, the Instructor of your program, and (if needed) the Director of OCP.

 - Mental health form: The purpose of this form is also two fold.
 The first reason is to identify how we can best support you during your time off-campus.
 The second reason is to assist you in managing your mental health while off-campus.
 All information reported on this form is confidential and seen only by the Instructor of your program and (if needed) by Broene Counseling Center and the OCP office (note: no student employees will have access to this form).
 Please check the box for Broene Counseling Center if you give your permission for the director to contact your counselor and fill in any other names or agencies that may be contacted.
 Below that, please indicate how much you will authorize and finish by checking or filling in the box as necessary.

 - Emergency contact information: You will need to provide the names, phone numbers and emails of two emergency contacts.

 - Acknowledgment of the student conduct code: The purpose of this form is to remind students that Calvin’s student conduct code applies to you while you are away.
 This form also asks you to commit to some simple behaviors designed to promote your safety while away.

-- Submit Application: After completing and saving all parts of the first step of the Application and entering your information for Recommendation Requests, you should see a button in Step 3 to "Submit Application" which you should do soit will be reviewed by OCP and Student Life.
+- Submit Application: After completing and saving all parts of the first step of the Application and entering your information for Recommendation Requests, you should see a button in Step 3 to "Submit Application" which you should do so it can be reviewed by OCP and Student Life.